block42-blockchain-company/thornode-telegram-bot/README.md

 At this point, you can play with the bot, see what it does and assert that it does the right thing!

-This bot is persistent, which means, it stores data in the file `session_data/session_data`.
+This bot is persistent, which means, it stores data in the file `storage/session.data`.
 Once you stop and restart the bot again, everything should continue as if the bot was never stopped (because of the persisting the session data).

-If you don't want the bot to be persistent, simply delete the file `session_data` in the `session_data` folder before startup.
+If you don't want the bot to be persistent, simply delete the file `session.data` in the `storage` folder before startup.

 ## Production
 For production you use real THORNode data, not from the local python endpoint.